FDA authorizes Novavax's updated COVID vaccine for fall 2023

 Authorization of Novavax's shots comes later than the vaccinemaker had hoped.
 The company's executives previously said they were planning to be in the U.S. market "by September."

+Cherie Duvall-Jones, an FDA spokesperson, said the authorization "was based on the submission made to the agency by the vaccine manufacturer" and directed further questions to Novavax.

-"Novavax worked closely with the FDA on this EUA to ensure that a protein-based option is part of the fall vaccine offering," a spokesperson for the company said.
+"Novavax worked closely with the FDA on this EUA to ensure that a protein-based option is part of the fall vaccine offering," a spokesperson for Novavax said.

 One possible reason could be the timing of the applications.